pawamoy/shell-history/README.md

 # ShellHist
 Inspired from https://github.com/bamos/zsh-history-analysis.

 Visualize your usage of Bash/Zsh through a web app thanks to Flask and Highcharts.

-**Alpha stage!
-Actual history is not used (only fixtures right now).**

 - [Dependencies](#dependencies)
 - [Installation](#installation)